TUCSON RODEO PARADE COMMITTEE, INC.

 Parade Committee Gallery

-TUCSON RODEO PARADE AND MUSEUM
+TUCSON RODEO PARADE AND WAGON AND HISTORY MUSEUM

 Where History and Education Come Together

 The Tucson Rodeo Parade is a culmination of a year-round effort by the Tucson Rodeo Parade Committee.
 This committee is long steeped in tradition and prides itself in offering the Tucson community this grand legacy.
-This year the Rodeo Parade Committee is led by chairman, Marshall Stewart.
+This year the Rodeo Parade Committee is led by chairman, Russ Krietemeyer.
 "The Parade Committee members are by far the hardest working and most dedicated group of volunteers I have ever known.
 Words cannot express and numbers cannot measure the initiative and energy they contribute all year long.”

-While working on the production of this magnificent parade, the committee’s efforts also turn to their other love, the Tucson Rodeo Parade Museum.
+While working on the production of this magnificent parade, the committee’s efforts also turn to their other love, the Tucson Wagon and History Museum.
 The museum complex includes the old hanger of Tucson’s first airport; the first municipally owned airport in the country.
-Parade Committee members built a replica pioneer stockade in front of the main entrance to the museum in 1963.
+Parade Committee members built a replica pioneer stockade in front of the main entrance to the museum in 1965.
 The exterior of the museum remains as it was then and is a prominent landmark on the Rodeo Grounds.
 Once inside the museum, you take a giant step back to the Tucson and the Old West as it once was.
 Today, it includes trained docents and videos streaming throughout the Museum, offering a wide range of education to multiple interests and varied age groups.
 It includes three buildings that proudly display over 125 pieces of “rolling stock”: horse-drawn buggies, buckboards, stagecoaches and farm wagons, The Museum and the Parade are host to Tucson’s first police wagon, a horse-drawn “fire truck,” a horse drawn milk wagon, a horse-drawn school bus, and much more.

 Volunteers for the Parade and the Museum and financial donors are always needed.
 Tax deductible donations in any amount may be made to the Tucson Rodeo Parade and Museum, P.O.
 Box 1788, Tucson, AZ 85702.